BDO USA, LLP Safe Harbor Data Privacy Statement

 Enforcement and Dispute Resolution

 BDO utilizes the self-assessment approach to assure its compliance with our privacy statement.
-BDO periodically verifies that the policy is accurate, comprehensive for the information intended to be covered, prominently displayed, completely implemented, and in conformity with the Principles.
+BDO periodically verifies that this Statement is accurate, comprehensive for the information intended to be covered, prominently displayed, and in conformity with the Principles.
 We encourage interested persons to raise any concerns with us using the contact information below.
 We will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal information in accordance with the principles contained in this policy.

-With respect to any complaints relating to this policy that cannot be resolved through our internal processes, we have agreed to participate in the dispute resolution procedures of the panel established by the competent EU or Swiss data protection authorities to resolve disputes pursuant to the Safe Harbor Principles.
-In the event that we or such authorities determine that we did not comply with this policy, we will take appropriate steps to address any adverse effects and to promote future compliance.
+With respect to any complaints relating to this Statement that cannot be resolved through our internal processes, we have agreed to participate in the dispute resolution procedures of the panel established by the competent Swiss data protection authority to resolve disputes pursuant to the Safe Harbor Principles.
+In the event that we or such authorities determine that we did not comply with this Statement, we will take appropriate steps to address any adverse effects and to promote future compliance.

 Any person who we determine is in violation of our privacy policies will be subject to disciplinary process.

-This privacy statement may be changed from time to time, consistent with the requirements of the Safe Harbor.
+This Statement may be changed from time to time, consistent with the requirements of the Safe Harbor Agreement.
 We will post any revised policy on this Web site, or a similar Web site that replaces this Web site.

 Information Subject to Other Policies